sgarcia30/photo-life-api/README.md

 Each photo entry can be captioned for searchability.
 PhotoLife allows users to search and view their entries by caption.

  #Technology Used
-This app was created using HTML, CSS, JavaScript, React, Node, and several plug-ins/libraries.
+This app was created using JavaScript, Node, and several plug-ins/libraries.